guardian/grid/ci/README.md

 Teamcity will shell out to a script in this directory depending on which app is being built.

 Deploys are performed with Riff Raff.
-Look for `media-service::grid::` builds.
+Look for projects prefixed with `media-service::grid::`.